neroden/timetable_kit/timetable_kit/connecting_services/logos/README-logos.rst

 Part of timetable_kit

 This directory contains logos for various transit agencies.

+None of the logos are part of timetable_kit proper; they are not subject to its copyright.

 Most are believed to be public domain but trademarked.
 Some may be copyrighted and trademarked.

+Since they are being used informationally to refer to the agencies, they are being used in full compliance with all trademark laws.

 These are used solely for the fair-use informational purpose of showing that this transit agency offers connecting service at a particular station, so copyright should not be an issue.

+For the most part, these logos are used by Wikipedia for exactly the same purpose.

-If a transit agency complains, we will simply replace their logo with a logo of our own design referring to them.
+If a transit agency complains, we will remove their logo and refer to them with a plaintext acronym or abbreviation.

-In fact, we may have to do that in any case for agencies with logos which are unreadable in small print.
+We already have to do that for agencies with logos which are unreadable in small print.

+The CSS files are part of timetable_kit, and are basically alignment and sizing adjustments to make the logos as readable as possible given the extreme space constraints of the timetable.

 What we need
 =============